 Step 1: Beat together the butter and sugar in an electric mixer on high until light and fluffy.

-Step 3: Mix in your crushed nuts until combined.
+Step 3: Mix in your crushed almonds until combined.

 Step 5: Press down each cookie using your thumb and bake for 15 minutes.